SpeciesFileGroup/tw_firefox/README.md

 - **Export settings** — downloads a JSON file containing your custom bangs, host list, and default tab behavior.
 Save it for backup or share it with collaborators.
-- **Import settings** — reads one back.
-Schema-stamped (`tw-firefox-omnibox/1`)
+- **Import settings** — loads a JSON file containing your custom bangs.
-  so future format changes won't silently corrupt old files.
+  Schema-stamped (`tw-firefox-omnibox/1`) so future format changes won't silently corrupt old files.
 - **Use Firefox Sync** — opt-in checkbox.
 When on, the same settings move to `browser.storage.sync` so they propagate across the Firefox profiles you're signed in to.
 Off by default; no Mozilla account